VirtualBrainLab/ephys-link/.github/CONTRIBUTING.md

 ## What are good things to contribute?

-Since this project is still in it's early stages, we recommend all contributors report bugs and problems they may find.
+Since this project is still in its early stages, we recommend all contributors report bugs and problems they may find.
 Later, we will consider letting contributors suggest new features and add them.

 ## Steps to contribute